 Capitalizing on his prolific abilities, the director already has three upcoming gigs in development: one with a famed Mexican actress, a horror tale set in Peru, and another historical piece in war-torn Guatemala – so keep an eye out for his next projects.

-The interview was conducted in Spanish and translated by the author for Remezcla.
+This interview was conducted in Spanish and translated by the author for Remezcla.